Lily-G1/demo-repo/README.md

 ## A Subheader

 Watch tutorial on youtube.
-Two hash heys indicate that 'A Subheader' is a subheader.
+Two hash heys indicate that 'A Subheader' is subheader text.

+## Local Development

+1. Open index.html in your browser